Table of Contents

 1 SCADA and Municipal Water

-The demands on these systems, both large and small are escalating quickly.
+The demands on these systems, both large and small are quite extensive and escalating quickly.

 - More Data